thi-truong/thi-truong.github.io/_pages/contributions.md

 Unpacking Diversity Learning Community, 2018-2021.

-Co-organized 2-day virtual keynote which was attended by many.

 Organized total of 16+? events.
 600+ people engaged.
 Organized in a way to promote facilitation and avoid tokenizing.
-Creatied high standards and facilitated learning about social justice in STEM.
+Created high standards and facilitated learning about social justice in STEM.

+* SACNAS presentation
+* Ocean Sciences Meeting

 ### Reporting new NSF demographic data to share with the geoscience community